-We currently anticipate that cash required for working capital for the next 12 months is approximately \$6.8 million, which includes accrued expenses and other current liabilities of \$1.1 million, and convertible promissory note, if not converted prior to maturity, of \$0.8 million.
+We currently anticipate that cash required for working capital for the next 12 months is approximately \$22.9 million, which includes forecasted research and development costs of \$6.0 million, forecasted operating expenses of \$6.2 million, accrued expenses and other current liabilities of \$3.4 million, a convertible promissory note payable, if not converted prior to maturity of \$6.0 million, a convertible promissory note, if not converted prior to maturity, of \$0.8 million and loans payable due within the next 12 months of \$0.5 million.
 We do anticipate being able to fund required working capital for the next 12 months with cash and cash equivalents on hand and current borrowings.
-Management believes that we will be able to fund cash required for the next 12 months through borrowings.
-We have historically been able to access funds through the issuance of debt and believe we can continue to obtain funding through such debt financing agreements as needed to meet cash requirements for the next 12 months.
+Management believes that we will be able to fund cash required for the next 12 months through borrowings and equity raises.
+We have historically been able to access funds through the issuance of debt, and more recently the at the market offering program agreement, and believe we can continue to obtain funding through such debt financing agreements and Sales agreement as needed to meet cash requirements for the next 12 months.